 Explore the towns along the Great Allegheny Passage!

 Cumberland (Mile 0) - Long known as the "Queen City of Maryland", Cumberland continues to build upon its transportation and industrial heritage.
-It is here at Mile Marker "0" the Great Allegheny Passage meets the C&O Canal Towpath to Washington DC.
+It is at Canal Place, mile marker "0" the Great Allegheny Passage meets the C&O Canal Towpath to Washington DC.
 It is also where the city's central business district and pedestrian mall with its numerous attractions and services are located.
 Download a town map of Cumberland.

 Frostburg (Mile 15) - The City of Frostburg sits on the Historic National Road and its coal industry and the establishment of Frostburg State University played a major role in the city's development.
 Shops and eateries are located just a few hundred feet up Depot Street hill from the Great Allegheny Passage, and are worth the trip.
 Download a town map of Frostburg.